pedrohso7/PokeTroca/README.md

 ## ✦ Usage
 <p align="justify">
-First you need to install Python3 to run the commands below, most times you already did it.
+First you need to install Python3 to run the commands below, most times linux OS's already have this.
 </p>

 <p align="justify">